lucasrodes/whatstk/docs/source/about.rst

     pip install whatstk

-Project has been tested with Python 3.7-3.8.
+Project has been tested in Python>=3.7.

 From source
 ^^^^^^^^^^^